OfirTheOne/ogn-snackbar/README.md

         iconColor?: string; // [will be supported in the near future !]
       }
-* used only as a property in SnackbarOptionsArgs object.
+* Used only as a property in `SnackbarOptionsArgs` object.
-* action have priority over icon - if Both action and an icon are defined on SnackbarOptionsArgs object the icon will be ignored.
+* Action have priority over icon - if Both action and an icon are defined on `SnackbarOptionsArgs` object the icon will be ignored.

 ### Notes
-* if you calling the `showSnackbar` method for app.component.ts (your root app ts file) make sure to call it after the view is initialized (not from the constructor or ngOnit, for example).
+* If you calling the `showSnackbar` method for app.component.ts (your root app ts file) make sure to call it after the view is initialized (not from the `constructor` or `ngOnInit`, for example).

 ### Background